Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 Preparation
 -----------

-Before proceeding with the installation we need to disable the Windows mechanism that allows only signed drivers to be installed, because currently the drivers we provide as part of the Windows Tools are not digitally signed with a publicly recognizable certificate.
+**Windows 7 only:** Before proceeding with the installation we need to disable the Windows mechanism that allows only signed drivers to be installed, because currently the Qubes video driver, available for Windows 7, provided as part of the Windows Tools are not digitally signed with a publicly recognizable certificate.
 To do that:

  1. Start the command prompt as Administrator, i.e. right click on the Command Prompt icon (All Programs -> Accessories) and choose "Run as administrator"
  2. In the command prompt type `bcdedit /set testsigning on`